why2011btv/why2011btv.github.io/ML.md

   - Pros: Excellent Predictive Power; Interpretability; No normalization required; Fine with missing data
   - Cons: Parameter Complexity and Overfitting Risk; Limited with regression especially when data has linear nature; Biased towards variables with more levels
 30. Ensemble
+31. Hypothesis Set
+    - The hypothesis set 𝐻 is the set of all candidate formulas (or candidate models if you like) that could possibly explain the training examples we have.
+    - Our learning algorithm 𝐴 (that being a straightforward learning routine like linear regression or an elaborate learning routine like a gradient boosting machine) allows us to make the optimal choice of ℎ∈𝐻 that the algorithm 𝐴 produces.
+Notice that the hypothesis test 𝐻 is related the learning algorithm 𝐴. For example, a linear regression can only "learn" linear models (if we do not incorporate interactions) while a gradient boosting machine can learn non-linear relations more easily.
+32. Inductive Bias
+    - the set of assumptions that the learner uses to predict outputs of given **inputs that it has not encountered**
+    - The following is a list of common inductive biases in machine learning algorithms.
+        - Maximum conditional independence: if the hypothesis can be cast in a Bayesian framework, try to maximize conditional independence.
+This is the bias used in the Naive Bayes classifier.
+        - Minimum cross-validation error: when trying to choose among hypotheses, select the hypothesis with the lowest cross-validation error.
+Although cross-validation may seem to be free of bias, the "no free lunch" theorems show that cross-validation must be biased.
+        - Maximum margin: when drawing a boundary between two classes, attempt to maximize the width of the boundary.
+This is the bias used in support vector machines.
+The assumption is that distinct classes tend to be separated by wide boundaries.
+        - Minimum description length: when forming a hypothesis, attempt to minimize the length of the description of the hypothesis.
+        - Minimum features: unless there is good evidence that a feature is useful, it should be deleted.
+This is the assumption behind feature selection algorithms.
+        - Nearest neighbors: assume that most of the cases in a small neighborhood in feature space belong to the same class.
+Given a case for which the class is unknown, guess that it belongs to the same class as the majority in its immediate neighborhood.
+This is the bias used in the k-nearest neighbors algorithm.
+The assumption is that cases that are near each other tend to belong to the same class.